MushuDG/ATMegaSpin/README.md

 |    |                                                                                                 |          |          |             |              |
 |    | Aprox.
 Total                                                                                    |          |          |             | Fr.
 62.69    |
 |    | Aprox.
 Total/pcs                                                                                |          |          |             | Fr.
 12.54    |

+# Installation
+Before you can connect the [ATMega328P](https://en.wikipedia.org/wiki/ATmega328) microcontroller to the circuit, it's necessary to burn the bootloader of the chip.
+Once the bootloader is burned, the program can be uploaded to it.

+*"To program the bootloader and provide to the microcontroller the compatibility with the Arduino Software (IDE) you need to use an In-circuit Serial Programmer (ISP) that is the device that connects to a specific set of pins of the microcontroller to perform the programming of the whole flash memory of the microcontroller, bootloader included.
+The ISP programming procedure also includes the writing of fuses: a special set of bits that define how the microcontroller works under specific circumstances."*

+## Burn bootloader
+###